The following post is from Katie of Kitchen Stewardship: Why We Pretty Much Ignore Our Grass

 And finally, aesthetics.

-You can allows try the easiest way to keep your lawn perfect looking all year long with artificial grass.
+You can allow trying the easiest way to keep your lawn perfect looking all year long with artificial grass.

 And thankfully, our neighbors don’t hate us (that we know of) yet.